Dan-Huettner/Libris-LMS/README.md

 # Libris Library Management System

-Libris was a term project for CPSC 2301 (Software Engineering), a course I completed at Langara College in Fall of 2012.
-It was developed by a team of seven computer science and business students, of which I was the project manager.
+Libris was a term project for CPSC 2301 (Software Engineering), a course our team completed at Langara College in the Fall of 2012.
+It was developed by a team of seven computer science and business students, of which Daniel Huettner was the project manager.

 Libris was developed for a library at a local college.
 It facilitates the essential operations of the library, including inventory management, user management, transaction management, subscription management, and maintenance of the database.